nicksettoon/the-forest/journal/the-man.md

 8. [Rick Sanchez](https://rickandmorty.fandom.com/wiki/Rick_Sanchez)

     Rick Sanchez to me, does not have a word.
 Other than his name.
-He is so much his own idea that his name the only set of sounds that is unique enough to describe him; the only words built by humanity which contains within in it the idea that is Rick mfkin Sanchez.
+He is so much his own idea that his name is the only set of sounds that is unique enough to describe him; the only words built by humanity which contains within in it the idea that is Rick mfkin Sanchez.

     I think if he could be described by something other, it would be a feeling which did it best.